-Galaxy High School, CBS
+Galaxy High, on CBS

 fansite; IMDb; Otakuphrenia Gallery; Retro Junk; TV.com; TV Tropes; Wikipedia